Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 With this we can then look up that user and ensure that they have access to the application.

-Go to the code for `auth.js`, it contains code to validate this header and look up the user in the database, in order to check it's assciation with a franchise.
+Go to the code for `auth.js`, it contains code to validate this header and look up the user in the database, in order to check its association with a franchise.
 The following code does that:

 ```js
 function lookupUser(user_name) {